afearbm/new-relic-plugins/netapp-eseries/README.md

 ----

 ## Obtaining the Plugin
-You can find the New Relic NetApp Storage Plugin in the following locations:
+You can find the New Relic NetApp E-Series Storage Plugin in the following locations:

 - [New Relic Storefront](http://newrelic.com/plugins/blue-medora/430)
 - [Plugin Central](https://rpm.newrelic.com/accounts/890835/plugins/directory/430)

 ## System Requirements

-The NetApp Storage plugin collects data using the SANtricity Web Service for E-Series.
+The NetApp E-Series Storage plugin collects data using the SANtricity Web Service for E-Series.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**
 - A New Relic account

-**NetApp Storage Plugin Requirements**
+**NetApp E-Series Storage Plugin Requirements**
 - **A NetApp E- or EF-Series storage system**
 - **API:** SANtricity Web Service for E-Series Proxy v1.3+.
 - **A Blue Medora License.** A trial license will ship with the plugin.
 This license will remain effective for the duration of the Blue Medora beta trial period.